Discrete field theory: symmetries and conservation laws: Examples

 The following properties of an electrical potential $\phi$ may serve as equivalent definitions: \begin{itemize} \item\emph{the Laplace equation with the Neumann boundary condition}: $\partial\delta\phi=s$; \item\emph{the least action principle}: among all the functions on vertices, $\phi$ minimizes the functional

 \end{itemize}

-Here the cap-product $\frown$ is defined as follows; see Figure~\ref{fig-grid} to the middle.
+Here the (particular case of) cap-product $\frown$ is defined as follows; see Figure~\ref{fig-grid} to the middle.

-\begin{definition} Order the vertices lexicographically with respect to their coordinates.
-Denote by $\max f$ ($\min f$) the maximal (minimal) vertex of a face, edge, or vertex $f$.
+\begin{definition} Denote by $\max f$ the vertex of a face $f$ or an edge $f$ having the maximal sum of the coordinates.
+Set $\max f:=f$, if $f$ is a vertex.
 The \emph{cap-product} $\phi\frown\psi$ of two functions $\phi$ and $\psi$ on faces (respectively, edges or vertices) is the function on vertices given by

 where the sum is over faces (respectively, edges or vertices) $f$ such that $\max f=v$. \end{definition}